HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Thanks to the AlbCard, there are many weather-independent excursion destinations: thermal baths, caves, museums or our brewery tour – perfect for rainy weather.

-Are there signposted premium trails?
+Are there any designated premium trails?

 Yes – the Swabian Alb offers numerous certified premium hiking trails, including many high-altitude mountain tours with excellent signage and spectacular views.

-Where can I stop along the way?
+Where can I stop for refreshments along the way?

 How do I find the right tour for me?